Alexander-wu/Alexander-wu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Hao Wu, currently a second-year master's student in the Department of Computer Science at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
+I am Hao Wu, currently a third-year master's student in the Department of Computer Science at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
 I am also a joint training student in the large model training group of the Machine Learning Platform Department at [Tencent](https://www.tencent.com/en-us/).
 My research interests are as follows:

 * **Spatio-temporal Prediction**: With the guidance of [Kun Wang](https://scholar.google.com/citations?user=UnyqjWQAAAAJ&hl=en) and [Yuxuan Liang](https://yuxuanliang.com/), I explore foundational models for spatiotemporal data mining.
 Additionally, I am honored to collaborate with [Xingjian Shi](https://sxjscience.github.io/) and [Weiyan Wang](https://weiyan-wang.github.io/), whose ConvLSTM introduced me to this field.